LohseLab/PGA_course_2022/README.md

   - be able to define outliers of differentiation in a genome scan.
   - be able to simulate sequence data under models of population structure and compare these to real data.
 - `P_07` - `P_09`
-  - Applying the knowledge you gained from thyis course to novel, real-world datasets.
+  - Applying the knowledge you gained from this course to novel, real-world datasets.
   - TBA